twolfson/nightlife/cities/california_san-francisco.md

 - Electronic / pop music
 - Packed

-## The Fillmore
+## Infusion Lounge
-- Music venue, not a club
-- Large dance floor
+- Small dance floor
-- Dance floor full but not crowded
+- Hip Hop/Pop music
+- $10 cover on Wednesdays
+- $9 for mixed drink
+- Packed but with room to dance

 ## The Knockout
 - No cover?